DevKarChun/Levels-of-Encryption-Utilising-EJS-MongoDB/README.md

 ## Level 2 - Encryption of the database

-The password data is encrypted using mongoose-encryption.
-The data will be encrypted during the .save() method and decrypted using the find() method.
-This can be examined in the level2encryption.js file.
+The password data is encrypted through mongoose-encryption, with the encryption occurring during the .save() method and decryption during the find() method.
+A secret key is employed for encrypting and decrypting specific fields within the document, as detailed in the following section.
+This can be assessed within the level2encryption.js file.